opnfv/releng-xci/docs/xci-user-guide.rst

-* **opnfv**: This node is used for driving the installation towards target nodes in order to ensure the deployment process is isolated from the physical host and always done on clean machine.
+* **opnfv**: This node is used for driving the installation towards target nodes in order to ensure the deployment process is isolated from the physical host and always done on a clean machine.
 * **controller**: OpenStack control plane runs on this node.
 * **compute**: OpenStack compute service runs on this node.